deanvaessen/scrape-o-tron/README.md

 # Prep
 Create a `.env` file (see `.env.dist`) in this root directory with your environment.
-In it, you set your `NODE_ENV` that represents the production environment, e.g.:
+In it, you set your `NODE_ENV` that represents your intended environment, e.g.:
 `NODE_ENV=dev`

 Edit the configuration file for your environment (e.g: `prod.json`/`dev.json`) in the config folder.
 See `config.json.dist`.